 Debbie Smith Career and Technical Education Academy High School

-Debbie Smith Career and Technical Education Academy High School will be built on the campus of the current Procter Hug High School.
+Debbie Smith Career and Technical Education Academy High School will be built on the campus of the former Procter R. Hug High School.

-Construction will begin on Debbie Smith CTE Academy High School after the current Procter Hug High School closes and moves to its new campus in the fall of 2022.
+Construction began on Debbie Smith CTE Academy High School in November 2022.
 The new CTE high school is slated to open in August 2025.

 Several current buildings on the Procter Hug Campus will be utilized in the design, while others will be demolished and replaced.
 In total, the campus will include 40 teaching stations, and spaces for each of the CTE Academies: Culinary Arts & Nutrition, Engineering & Robotics, Marketing, Medical Careers, Natural Resources & Animal Sciences, Skilled Trades, and Teaching & Training, as well as space for athletics.
 RiSE Academy for Adult Education and a new Board Room will also be moved to the location.